bytecodealliance/cranelift/README.rst

 yet support the Windows x64 calling convention.
 The performance of code produced by Cretonne is not yet impressive, though we have plans to fix that.

-The core codegen creates have minimal dependencies, and do not require any host floating-point support.
+The core codegen crates have minimal dependencies, and do not require any host floating-point support.
 Support for `no_std` mode in the core codegen crates is `in development <https://github.com/Cretonne/cretonne/tree/no_std>`_.